yasdel/yashardeldjoo.github.io/_pages/about.md

 In addition, I studied English Linguistics at <a href="https://www.gu.se/english" target="\_blank" style="color: #B509AC"> University of Gothenburg (GU)</a>, which lead to a Bachelor's degree in Art. <br> <br>

 I have (co-)authored different refereed articles at internationally recognized conferences and peer-reviewed journals among others published in Journal of UMUAI, IEEE TKDE, Journal of Data Semantics, ACM RecSys, ACM MMSys, ACM CHI in addition to a 2018 US Patent.
 I have served as a PC member or reviewer for different top-tier conferences and journals.
-I have been involved in organization of the ACM RecSys Challenges 2019 (hosted by <a href="http://www.recsyschallenge.com/2019/">Trivago</a>) and ACM RecSys Challenges 2017 (hosted by <a href="http://www.recsyschallenge.com/2017/">Xing</a>) as part of the <a href="https://recsys.acm.org">ACM Conference on Recommender Systems</a> as well as MediaEval Benchmarking Initiative for Multimedia Evaluation with the focus on leveraging multimedia content for enhancing recommendation of different products (media or non-media items).
+I have been involved in organization of the ACM RecSys Challenges 2019 (hosted by <a href="http://www.recsyschallenge.com/2019/" target="\_blank" style="color: #B509AC">Trivago</a>) and ACM RecSys Challenges 2017 (hosted by <a href="http://www.recsyschallenge.com/2017/" target="\_blank" style="color: #B509AC">Xing </a>) as part of the <a href="https://recsys.acm.org" target="\_blank" style="color: #B509AC">ACM Conference on Recommender Systems</a> as well as MediaEval Benchmarking Initiative for Multimedia Evaluation with the focus on leveraging multimedia content for enhancing recommendation of different products (media or non-media items).
 To know more about my research activities, see my <a href="https://yasdel.github.io/publications/" target="\_blank" style="color: #B509AC">publication page</a>.</p>

   <h3>Special Issues News</h3>